top of page

 Sustaining the Network

-For the change agents in your network, this may be the first time they've encountered organised attempts at managing change.
-Much of the more formal side of change management may be unfamiliar, so it will be important to nurture the right culture within the network.
+For many change agents, this may be their first time encountering organised attempts at managing change.
+Since much of the more formal side of change management may be unfamiliar, nurturing the right culture within the network is important.
 By fostering a supportive environment, you allow freer information exchange and more honest assessments of resistance and adoption.

 Put a plan in place to handle transitions within the network itself.
 Some networks foresee change agent 'burnout' and combat this in advance by taking more than one volunteer or change agent from each key area.
 However you choose to handle changes to the people participating in the network, or their level of engagement, ensure you have a mechanism in place to coordinate with the key decision makers to manage these transitions.